jiesihu/ICL-SAM/README.md

 <div align="center">
   <img src="figs/curve.png"/ width="97%"> <br>
 </div>

+Our method combines the advantages of the UniverSeg model and the SAM model to establish a method that performs well under the in-context learning paradigm.
+We evaluated our method in 3 different types of data sets, and the results showed that our method can greatly improve previous in-context learning model especially when the support set is small.

 ## Requirements
 Setting up the environment for I-SAM is straightforward.
 Use the following commands to create and activate the necessary environment: